Skip to main content

 The outcomes of our engagements include a Best Practice Guide for those writing expert reports in connection with immigration and asylum appeals in the UK to an Online Bibliography of research on business and development.

 Our academic staff act as expert witnesses and academic consultants for a variety of organisations.
-For example, Dr Laura Jeffrey has recently provided expert statements for the Bancoult judicial review on the extent to which the Chagossians meet the definition of an ethnic group (2018).
-Dr Jeffrey has also acted as an academic consultant on the Mauritius National Heritage Fund taskforce to nominate Chagossian sega music to the UNESCO List of Intangible Cultural Heritage in Need of Urgent Safeguarding (2017–18).
+For example, Dr Laura Jeffery has recently provided expert statements for the Bancoult judicial review on the extent to which the Chagossians meet the definition of an ethnic group (2018).
+Dr Jeffery has also acted as an academic consultant on the Mauritius National Heritage Fund taskforce to nominate Chagossian sega music to the UNESCO List of Intangible Cultural Heritage in Need of Urgent Safeguarding (2017–18).